Jürgen Klopp extends Liverpool contract until 2024 | DW | 13.12.2019

 This season Liverpool went unbeaten in the first 16 games, and are eight points clear of Leicester City for the top spot on the Premier League table.
 Should Liverpool lead the table at the end of the season, Klopp will have ended Liverpool's 30-year wait for the English league title.

-The club hailed Klopp as the "best there is" in a statement on Friday, saying: "Back in 2015 we used the phrase ‘ideal fit’ when we appointed Jürgen.
+The club on Friday hailed Klopp as the "best there is," saying: "Back in 2015 we used the phrase ‘ideal fit’ when we appointed Jürgen.
 This continues to apply today and, if anything, the circumstances make it more pertinent."

 "We consider him to be the best there is," it added.